chinigorg/docs-tap/tap-gui/plugins/workload-visibility.md

   EOF
   ```

-## Navigate to the Workload Visibility Screen
+## Navigate to the resources Screen

-You can view the list of running Workloads and details about their status, type, namespace, cluster, and public URL if applicable for the Workload type.
+You can view the list of running Kubernetes resources and details about their status, type, namespace, cluster, and public URL if applicable for each resources.

-To view the list of your running Workloads:
+To view the list of your running Kubernetes resources:

 1. Select the Component from the Catalog index page.
-1. Select the Workloads tab.
+1. Select the Runtime Resources tab.

 ![Workload index table](./images/workload-visibility-workloads.png)